 According to the three Phases of the constitution process of the Emerald Network1, once the identification of potential sites is finished (Phase I), a new phase begins, consisting of the scientific assessment of the sufficiency of these sites to ensure the long-term survival of threatened species and habitats (Phase II).
-In this relation, countries need to receive guidance on what they are expected to do for the management of the sites on their territory, which will join the Emerald Network.
-At a third and last stage (Phase III), the countries are supposed to designate the sites at national level, through national legislation or administrative measure.
+At a third and last stage (Phase III), the countries are supposed to designate the sites at national level, through national legislation or administrative measure and start implementing management measures.